 a.
 But I am a worm, and no man: The intensity of the conflict made David feel not only ignored, but insignificant.
 God seems to help other men, but seems to give no help to worms.
 The low standing he had in his own eyes and in the eyes of others simply added to his agony.

-ii.
-“He felt himself to be comparable to a helpless, powerless, down–trodden worm, passive while crushed, and unnoticed and despised by those who trod upon him.
+iii.
+“He felt himself to be comparable to a helpless, powerless, down-trodden worm, passive while crushed, and unnoticed and despised by those who trod upon him.
 He selects the weakest of creatures, which is all flesh; and becomes, when trodden upon, writhing, quivering flesh, utterly devoid of any might except strength to suffer.
-This was a true likeness of himself when his body and soul had become a mass of misery—the very essence of agony—in the dying pangs of crucifixion.”
+This was a true likeness of himself when his body and soul had become a mass of misery – the very essence of agony – in the dying pangs of crucifixion.”
 (Spurgeon)

 iii.
-Spurgeon preached a sermon (Faith Among Mockers) where he considered the implication of this word against the Forsaken One, “He trusted in the LORD, let Him rescue Him.”
+Spurgeon preached a sermon (Faith Among Mockers) in which he considered the implication of this word against the Forsaken One, “He trusted in the Lord, let Him rescue Him.”

 · In a truly grace-filled man, his trust in God is known.

-· This trust by believing men is not understood by the world.
+· This trust demonstrated by believing men is not understood by the world.

 · This true faith will almost certainly be mocked at some time or another.